jcs-instructor/mobtimer/backlog.md

 - [ ] Cancel timer after started (reset back to full time remaining, and put time back to "00:00" / ready state)

+- [ ] Make roles changeable (currently hardcoded in UI as "Navigator,Driver")

 - [ ] When update duration minutes, don't change the time remaining for the currently running timer (if running); just store in nextDurationMinutes (or similar)
 - [ ] Handle illegal characters in mobName
 - [ ] Trim mobName (and maybe url encode characters as needed)